Giuseppe-Mazzapica/GMCaptcha/README.md

       'height'    => 150
     ]);

-Please note that `'width'` and `'height'` arguments works only if both are used: setting only one it will be ignored.
+Please note that `'width'` and `'height'` arguments **works only if both are used**: if only one is set, it will be ignored.

 ###Honeypot###

-As said, GM Captcha integrates a simple honeypot check: is just a text field hidden via inline style (on parent `span`) that must be empty, if some robots will fill that field validation fail.
+As said, GM Captcha embed a simple honeypot check: is just a text field hidden via inline style (on parent `span`) that must be empty, and if some robots will fill that field validation fail.

-There is no additional validation to make for honeypot, all is handled via `GM\check_captcha()`.
+There is no additional validation to make for the honeypot works, all is handled via `GM\check_captcha()`.

-However, is possible disable the honeypot returnin an empty value on `'gmcaptcha_use_honeypot'` filter hook:
+However, is possible disable the honeypot returning an empty value on `'gmcaptcha_use_honeypot'` filter hook:

     add_filter('gmcaptcha_use_honeypot', '__return_false');